2026 Fantasy Baseball Rankings: Sleepers, busts, breakouts from model that nailed Cal Raleigh's epic season

 SportsLine simulated the entire MLB season 10,000 times and identified 2026 Fantasy baseball sleepers, breakout and busts

-The 2026 MLB season opens in less than 24 hours with Giants vs. Yankees on Wednesday night, so time is running out to get last-minute 2026 Fantasy baseball drafts in.
+The 2026 MLB season opens Wednesday night Giants vs. Yankees on Wednesday night, so time is running out to get last-minute 2026 Fantasy baseball drafts in.
 The latest 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most Fantasy drafts, with Aaron Judge, Juan Soto, Bobby Witt and Jose Ramirez following.
 Tarik Skubal and Paul Skenes are the first two pitchers coming off the board in most drafts.
 Those are relatively obvious picks for early in drafts, but finding value in the mid-to-late rounds is the key to building a deep, championship-level roster.

 Who are the top 2026 Fantasy baseball sleepers, breakouts and busts, and which 2026 Fantasy baseball picks can give your roster an edge this season?
 Before going on the clock in any last-minute 2026 Fantasy baseball drafts, be sure to see the 2026 Fantasy baseball rankings and cheat sheets from the proven computer model at SportsLine.